JonMuller/gerbers/corne-choc-xiao/README.md

 ***EDIT***

-03/18/23 Adding some links to parts
+04/09/23 Adding some links to parts and pics.

+More pics to look at for guidance on building: https://imgur.com/a/QKp5wG5

 Power switches: https://www.amazon.com/gp/product/B0826XVZ8M/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1